ArtHitParade

 2012 SOLD for $ 11.8M by Gooding

 Then came the war.
 Baroness Gisela hid her car and then went to a reclusive life.
-After her death in 1989, her car was retrieved intact, with driving maps, lipstick-stained cigarette butts and silk gloves used by its owner four decades earlier.
+After her death in 1989, her wonderful car was retrieved intact, with driving maps, lipstick-stained cigarette butts and silk gloves used by its owner four decades earlier.

 Cars of the 1930s